jvanlier/self-driving-car-engineer/Project4_Behavorial_Cloning/README.md

 ![Example of flip 1][flip1]
 ![Example of flip 2][flip2]

-After the collection process, I had 9.500 of data points (pre augmentation).
+After the collection process, I had 9.500 data points (pre augmentation).
+I only used the center camera.
 The data was not preprocessed since this was handled inside the fist layer of the network (centering, scaling and cropping.)

 I finally randomly shuffled the data set and put 20 % of the data into a validation set.